vijayskk/vencrypt/README.md

 # vencrypt
 ## A Simple File Encryption Tool

 vencrypt is a C program that allows you to encrypt and decrypt files using a user-provided password.
 It offers a basic level of encryption for educational purposes.
+You can use the ```vencrypt.h``` header to implement this in your project also.

 ## Features: